natanbc/andesite/README.md

 Grab a jar from the [releases page](https://github.com/natanbc/andesite-node/releases) or use the [docker image](https://hub.docker.com/r/natanbc/andesite)

-Andesite requires a JVM with Java 11 support.
+Andesite requires a JVM with Java 15 support.

+A musl-based docker image can be built with `DOCKERFILE=musl/Dockerfile ./gradlew docker`

 # Configuration